 However, many submitters sought stronger measures in the plan to improve public transport.
 For example, some submitters felt that there should be more rail services connecting Wairarapa with the rest of the region, including additional early morning, late evening and inter-peak services.
 Submitters also raised the issue of additional services during special events in Wairarapa or Wellington - for example the Martinborough Fair or a Hurricanes rugby game.

-Comment: Greater Wellington advises that with the current rolling stock and funding there are limitations to the services that can be provided.
+Subcommittee's response: Greater Wellington advised the subcommittee that with the current rolling stock and funding there are limitations to the services that can be provided.
 However, Wairarapa rail services will be reviewed once more carriages become available following the introduction of the new electric Matangi trains from late 2010, in line with available budgets.